 ATVs are becoming ever more popular on farms and in HSE accident statistics.
 A common cause of death involving an ATV is head injury, so always wear a helmet.

+It is not a legal requirement in England Wales and Scotland but it is in Northern Ireland.

 It is easy to focus on safety when thinking about transport, but there are health issues that need to be considered.
 These are often long-term problems, but can still be debilitating.